tweag/haskell-training/material/domain.md

 ---

-Now we can start defining some actual question.
-Try to define the questions `What is your name` and `How old are you?`
+Now we can start defining some actual questions.
+Try to define the questions `What is your name` and `How old are you?`.

 ```haskell
 whatIsYourName :: Question